Rictor: X-Force (1990s; 2002)

 Rictor joins X-Force, and aids them in saving Sunspot from Gideon.
 When Stryfe, posing as Cable, shoots Professor X, X-Force is hunted by the X-Men and X-Factor.
 Wolfsbane has since joined X-Factor.
 She disbelieves Rictor when he says he does not know where Cable is, and shows no hesitation in apprehending him personally, driving a further wedge between the two.
 X-Force are held captive in the X-Mansion, before being officially released after Cable is cleared of blame in Professor X's shooting.
 Afterwards, the team sets up its base in the ruins of Camp Verde, Warpath's home reservation.

 Although Shatterstar initially irritates Rictor, the two become close friends over time.
 When his cousin and uncle are shot during an arms deal, Rictor visits his family in Guadalajara for the first time in years and is accompanied by Shatterstar; this story shows scenes from young Rictor's childhood, showing how he was forced to watch his father, a black-market arms merchant, being killed by Stryfe.
 The same story also shows how Shatterstar has learned Spanish to communicate with Rictor privately.
 The characters' close relationship is also shown in another story where Rictor takes Shatterstar to a nightclub to try and help him better understand humanity.

 Rictor leaves X-Force when the team relocates to the Xavier Mansion and begins using more intrusive telepathic communication, choosing to return to his family.
 He comes back to the team when Shatterstar undergoes an identity crisis.
 When the team disbands in the wake of Operation: Zero Tolerance, Rictor and Shatterstar depart for Mexico together to try to systematically take down Rictor's family's arms-dealing business.
 During their time together, Rictor learns Shatterstar's native language from his home planet of Mojoworld.
-After having made significant progress against the Ricter family, the pair briefly reunite with X-Force when they are caught up in an incident involving genetic experiments on mutants.
+After having made significant progress against the Richter family, the pair briefly reunite with X-Force when they are caught up in an incident involving genetic experiments on mutants.
 The ultimate outcome of their campaign against Rictor's family is not shown, but can be assumed to be successful.

 Rictor next appeared in two issues of New X-Men in 2002.
 These issues reveal Rictor is one of several mutants (amongst them other former members of X-Force) who joined Professor X's restructured X-Corporation.
 X-Corporation's confrontation with Weapon XII is a catastrophe, leading to the death of one of their members, Darkstar.